-"To prepare students to attain academic, personal, and professional excellence in a multicultural and global society."
+"To prepare students to attain academic, personal, and professional excellence, and to demonstrate exemplary civic engagement in a transcultural, national, and global community."

 ACCREDITATION AND AFFILIATION

 Bloomfield College is chartered by the State of New Jersey and accredited by the Middle States Commission on Higher Education.
 Its academic programs are approved by the New Jersey Commission on Higher Education.
 The mailing address and telephone numbers of the Middle States Association of Colleges and Schools is